You can't keep kids free from injuries all the time, but these simple safety tips

 Make sure older kids are especially careful when using irons or curling irons.

-Unplug these items after use and, when cool, store out of reach of young children.
+Unplug these items after use.
+When cool, store out of reach of young children.

 Have a 3-foot "no play" zone around the stove where kids are not allowed to be.

-Don't drink hot beverages or soup with a child sitting on your lap, or carry hot
+Don't drink hot liquids or soup with a child sitting on your lap, or carry hot

 liquids or dishes near kids.
 If you have to walk with hot liquid in the kitchen (like